What does a Journeyman Electrician do?

 - Complete a formal apprenticeship program.

-- Gain the required number of hours of on-the-job training.
+- Gain experience through on-the-job training.

-- Apply for Journeyman Electrician certification.
+- Study for and pass the Journeyman Electrician exam.

 How long does it take to become a Journeyman Electrician?